 4.0 Principles

-In operating the policy, the [Governing Body/Board of Trustees] will take account of the priorities outlined in the school development plan, the views of staff, local and national guidance and legislation and limitations imposed by the [school/academy/federation/trust]’s budget.
+In operating the policy, the Governing Body will take account of the priorities outlined in the school development plan, the views of staff, local and national guidance and legislation and limitations imposed by the Cambois Primary School’s budget.

 Any individual increase in pay for teachers will be on the basis of individual performance and the criteria for pay progression set out in this policy and will not be automatic to any relevant uplifts to the School Teachers’ Pay and Conditions STPCD (STPCD).